JJ/granada-off/text/freemasonry.md

 is a Monument to the Rotarians, which were actually founded by freemasons and, in fact, started recruiting withing the lodges of the places where they were established.
-Not a secret but rather a philantropic society itself, its relationship to Granada is lost to me, although there is
+Not a secret but rather a philantropist society itself, its relationship to Granada is lost to me, although there is
 [apparently a local chapter](http://www.ideal.es/granada/v/20120609/granada/rotarios-reunen-granada-20120609.html) with 32 members in 2012.

-Freesons have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggling for freedom.
+Freemasons have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggling for freedom.
 Freedom that should be your guide when visiting, when living, Granada.